An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Spelling variations of this family name include: Crawford, Crawfurd, Craufurd, Crawferd, Crawfford, Crafford, Craford, Crafort, Crayford and many more.

-First found in Lanarkshire, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
+First found in Lanarkshire (Gaelic: Siorrachd Lannraig) a former county in the central Strathclyde region of Scotland, now divided into the Council Areas of North Lanarkshire, South Lanarkshire, and the City of Glasgow, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Crawford research.
 Another 359 words(26 lines of text) covering the years 1130 and 1st are included under the topic Early Crawford History in all our PDF Extended History products.

 More information is included under the topic Early Crawford Notables in all our PDF Extended History products.